CMcDonald82/ansible-playbook-ubuntu-phoenix/README.md

 ```

 ## Usage
-* Pass variables to roles
+* Pass variables to roles.
 Generally, there are 3 ways that seem to work best:
-  1. Place the variables in group_vars/all (place non-sensitive variables in vars.yml, place sensitive variables such as passwords and secrets in vault.yml (encrypted))
+  1. Place the variables in files in group_vars/all directory (place non-sensitive variables in vars.yml, place sensitive variables such as passwords and secrets in vault.yml (encrypted)).
+I usually create a separate subdirectory for each role under the group_vars/all directory to keep the variables for each role separate.
+Each of these role-specific subdirectories contains a vars.yml and vault.yml file.

   2. Use the vars or vars_files entries in the playbook:
   ```